 Regular attendance is essential for a child’s development and continued progress.
 Should your child be absent due to illness, the academy must be informed on the first day of absence.
-This can be achieved by phoning the attendance line on is 01621 773435.
+This can be achieved by phoning the school on 01621 772732.
 It would be helpful if parents could also give an indication of the expected length of absence.

 It is a legal requirement that parents explain all absences.
 If there is no explanation forthcoming, then the academy will seek a response by contacting the parents directly.
 If the child’s absence continues to be unexplained, the Attendance Co-ordinator will pursue the issue.
 If the absences are considered to be too frequent or the reasons given are unacceptable, then a referral will be made to the Education Welfare Officer who may decide to take legal action.

 Attendance & Absence Guidance

 Attendance and Requests for leave of absence

 The school day starts at 8.40am.
 School finishes at 3.30pm.